Mipoza/CSP10-SPH/README.md

 # Smoothed Particle Hydrodynamics with IPPL

 ## Project Branches
-We used several branches to work on the project more comfortably, but it is in the `main` branch where the final codes are located.
+We used several branches to work on the project more comfortably, but it is in the `main` branch where the final codes are located within the test folder.
+The `Test_cases` folder are old codes and are not intended to be used.
 In particular, we created four branches for each contributor as follows:

 - `atamargo`: Andres Tamargo.
 Github alias: andrest2000
 - `rdabetic`: Radovan Dabeti\'c.
 Github alias: Rado